OrangeFox86/DreamcastControllerUsbPico/README.md

 Host mode allows you to connect up to 4 Dreamcast controllers to a PC over USB.

 This should be implemented at your own risk!
-The schematic below provides no protection against static discharge, and the fault protection through fuses should not be completely relied upon.
-I haven't run into issues in my testing, but there is still risk of damage to your PC USB ports, Pico, Dreamcast peripherals, or Dreamcast.

-The Dreamcast uses 36-ohm resistors and small fuses in series between the 8 chip I/O and the 8 controller port I/O. This is only done as a failsafe in case of hardware or software malfunction.
-In my implementation, I have decided to use lower value, 10-ohm resistors because some resistance is built into the Pico's outputs already.
-There is some weirdness with plugging in a VMU without a battery installed which gets worse with higher resistor values.
-I'm also using littelfuse 1/16-amp quick burning fuses, and none of them have blown during my tests.
-They're mostly optional, but I'd suggest using higher value resistors if they are omitted as a safety measure.
-Anything higher than 100-ohm starts to cause communication errors though due to capacitances on the I/O.

-This is generally the setup I have been testing with:
+There is risk of damage to your PC USB ports, Pico, Dreamcast peripherals, or Dreamcast if circuitry is improperly handled, and I am not liable for any damage that may occur due to use of the following schematic or firmware (see [LICENSE.md](LICENSE.md)).

 <p align="center">
   <img src="images/schematic.png?raw=true" alt="Schematic"/>